Frederik Meijer Gardens & Sculpture Park

 Michigan’s Farm Garden

-In summertime the farm garden often hosts activities and old fashioned games for kids on special days.
+In the summertime, the farm garden often hosts activities and old-fashioned games for kids on special days.

 The Japanese Garden

 The Japanese Garden at Meijer Gardens is a contemplative space.